-Assess systemic risks posed by unregulated or inadequately regulated financial sector instruments and actors.
+6. Assess systemic risks posed by unregulated or inadequately regulated financial sector instruments and actors.

-Past financial crises not only represented a massive failure in macroeconomic and financial regulation but also exposed the significant vacuum in governance over financial actors, particularly nonbanking actors.
+Past financial crises not only represented a massive failure in macroeconomic and financial regulation but also exposed the significant vacuum in governance over financial actors, particularly non-banking actors.
 Yet, the asset management industry has grown exponentially since the last crisis, now featuring a higher degree of interconnections between financial institutions and generating an even higher systemic risk.
 It is therefore essential for UN Member States to assess the current financial "non-system" and undertake decisive steps towards financial regulation, including a global regulatory framework for the asset management industry and a global agreement on the importance of capital account management.

-Establish a UN intergovernmental global technology assessment mechanism to fill the vacuum in the governance of digital technologies, including digital finance technologies, and assess their impacts on society, the environment and people.
+7. Establish a UN intergovernmental global technology assessment mechanism to fill the vacuum in the governance of digital technologies, including digital finance technologies, and assess their impacts on society, the environment and people.

 As the UN, governments and institutions grapple with the governance of digital technologies, including digital finance technologies, there is an urgent need for broad, transparent, inclusive, accessible, and participatory deliberations on the current and potential impacts of these technologies on the environment, the labour market, tax policy, livelihoods and society.
 There remains a huge vacuum in Member State-led governance of digital technologies that needs to be addressed with a sense of urgency to assert the mandate of inclusive multilateral institutions over corporate interests and to protect human rights.
-Governance of digitalization is key in curbing the widening digital divide and contribute towards the vision of the 2030 Agenda for Sustainable Development to Leave No One Behind.
+Governance of digitalization is key to curbing the widening digital divide and contribute towards the vision of the 2030 Agenda for Sustainable Development to Leave No One Behind.

-Establish a UN intergovernmental process to review and transform international financial institutions and Multilateral Development Banks, leading to an overhaul of the international public finance architecture.
+8. Establish a UN intergovernmental process to review and transform international financial institutions and Multilateral Development Banks, leading to an overhaul of the international public finance architecture.

 Such a process must transform the global financial architecture, empowering national development banks to better serve national development needs.
-It must also transform IFIs and MDBs' governance, missions and visions, as well as their policies and practices to build more inclusive, transparent, accountable and democratic institutions, with a rights-centered approach to development, responsive to national and regional dynamics.

-Establish a UN intergovernmental process to conduct a thorough review of the sustainable development outcomes, fiscal and human rights impact of public-private partnerships (PPPs), blended finance and other financing instruments established to leverage private finance.
+It must also transform IFIs and MDBs' governance, missions and visions, as well as their policies and practices to build inclusive. transparent, accountable more and democratic institutions, with a rights-centered approach to development, responsive to national and regional dynamics.
+The same process must also include a review of the development outcomes of public-privatepartnerships, blended finance and other financing mechanisms established to promote a 'private finance first' approach to infrastructure and public services, largely promoted by MDBs.